 Above: A red-tailed bumblebee

 Whilst a couple of the verge sites weren’t successful, the majority were; and on these sites the results were startling.
 Fifty-five wildflower species were recorded, plus a number of grasses.
 This included a bee orchid on one of the roadside verges.
 Twenty species of insects were spotted, including bumblebees, moths, butterflies, hoverflies, beetles and ants.
 Due to this success, the council decided to permanently manage these sites for wildlife and trial a further 6 sites in 2018.
 Signs were installed to explain why these sites were being looked after in a different way.
 The summer of 2018 was very dry, and it was very noticeable that the longer swards coped much better with the dry conditions than grass that was routinely mown and a good variety of plants and insects were recorded on the sites.
-The project has continued into 2019 and new sites are being investigated.
-We have also recorded a pyramidal orchid on one of our verges for the first time in 2019.
+We have recorded a pyramidal orchid on one of our verges for the first time in 2019.

 Below: A bee orchid growing in a verge